ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  ```
  {: codeblock}

- The code example can be used mostly as is and requires only slight modification.
+ You can use the code example, with a few modifications.
 To customize this section, set `github-repo-name` to be consistent with your repository's name.
-Details in the [`deploy.json`](#toolchains_custom_deploy_json) file also need to be updated.
+You must also update details in the [`deploy.json`](#toolchains_custom_deploy_json) file.

- To create a more complex pipeline that includes dev, QA, and Prod stages, the following properties can be substituted under the `parameters` key.
+ To create a more complex pipeline that includes dev, QA, and Prod stages, you can substitue the following properties under the `parameters` key.

  ```
    parameters: